 The evolutionary process has taken the Agency from the simple form of an orphanage to that of a continuum of services ranging from Emergency Shelter for safe refuge for abused and neglected children to our state-of-the-art Residential Treatment Facilities that offer therapeutic intervention to children, youth and their families who are working on very complicated mental health situations.
 In addition, there is a variety of capacity like schools and group homes, each focused on a single action….helping to improve the lives of children and families for the better.

 A calculated change in position at the Agency resulted in a continuum of care, providing specialized and focused care at different levels to meet the identified needs of the children and families served.
 Delivering high-quality services requires an enormous investment of time, talent and treasure.
 With the support of a generous community, Children’s Home of York invests in children, youth and families served by about $650,000 each year.

-Without a doubt, the Children’s Home of York continues to boldly evolve to respond to and meet the ever changing needs of children and their families.
-During the past five years new programs are now part of the continuum of care offered by the Agency: the Girls’ Center RTF, Bridges Partial Hospitalization Program and the progressive, evidenced based Multi-Dimensional Treatment Foster Care, evidence of the Agency’s ability to evolve and remain a relevant, important part of child welfare serving South Central Pennsylvania.
+Without a doubt, the Children’s Home of York continues to boldly evolve to respond to and meet the ever-changing needs of children and their families.
+During the past ten years, we've maintained the ability to evolve and remain a relevant, important part of child welfare serving South Central Pennsylvania.